64andy/neocities-website/pages/about.md

 - **Current Obsession**: Collecting bargain CDs, and [WinAmp skins](https://twitter.com/winampskins)
-  - Doing so because owning something you can keep in this streaming age is cool and good
+  - Ownership in the renting age is pretty cool, *but fuck NFTs*